willstepp/writings/aura-dim/notes.md

 The world isn't as black and white as we thought when we were undergrads.
 We help people.
 You can't say we don't help others doing what we do.
 And I make enough money now to help my parents now.
 How is that not a good thing?
-Its only a good thing.
+Its only a good thing. different.
-Something is different.
 Something slipped in along with all those good intentions.
 Something cynical and ugly.
 I feel like everyone who used to be on my side has abandoned me, one by one, and I'm alone.
 It's called growing up.
 The world is much bigger than we knew back then.
 We were just kids.